 - Provide proof of source of funds.
 Funds must be legal.

-A key citizenship by investment benefit is that it extends to the applicant’s family members, meaning they are also eligible for Grenada citizenship,
+A key Grenada citizenship by investment benefit is that it extends to the primary applicant’s entire family members, meaning they are also eligible for Grenadian citizenship.

 - Children of the main applicant, aged under 18.